 Do Get Your Currency When You Arrive

-Sri Lanka has a closed currency system meaning you have to get your Sri Lankan Rupees after you arrive.
+Sri Lanka has a closed currency system, so you may be left wondering where to get your Sri Lankan Rupees.
+You can only get the local currency after you arrive.
 I just got some out at the ATM at the airport and there are ATMs throughout the country in urban areas.
 I would recommend withdrawing instead of exchanging as I got a much better exchange rate from my bank even with any charges, but check how much your bank charges ahead of time.

 Do Know the Right Prices

 Sri Lanka is very safe to visit, but tourist scams do exist, and one of the most common is overcharging.
 This is particularly common for tuk-tuks (ask the price for where you are going in advance, and if they won’t tell you, I’d suggest walking away), items in markets, and beware of places you are taken to on tours – the goods are likely to be more expensive than what you can find elsewhere.
 This can be especially true at some of the spice gardens, but don’t feel pressured to purchase something while on a tour.